hpssjellis/my-examples-for-the-arduino-portentaH7/x-pixy/README.md

 The [a03-pixy-data-smoothed.ino](a03-pixy-data-smoothed.ino) file organizes the data a bit giving zeros first then waiting for movement then giving zeros when the movement has stopped.
 Pixy is very sensitive to room lighting.
 This was hard to get good data.
-Listed is serval atems at a zero
+Listed below is the fairly good data while I was drawing a zero in the air.
+Other letters will take longer to draw.

 [0,0],[0,0],[117,105],[106,94],[127,92],[140,104],[134,109],[116,110],[102,93],[111,87],[124,95],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],
 [0,0],[0,0],[102,88],[101,78],[104,73],[115,76],[126,85],[124,94],[115,94],[110,91],[117,92],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],[0,0],